pspeder/LinuxAss.s/shell_pimpin.md

   * maybe you want a 2-liner prompt, with room for displaying all sorts of things, including: mail count, battery level, network signal, date/time,

-  I would recommend that you read [this](http://ss64.com/bash/syntax-prompt.html) for a brief overview of some already availble commands.
+  Recommended reading:
+  * http://www.caliban.org/bash/index.shtml : some (a few) sensible defaults

-2. Take a look at the available options in bash, and try changing some with a command like:
+3. Take a look at the available options in bash, and try changing some with a command like:
   ```
   set -o dotglob # allow files beginning with '.' to be returned in the